Leadlighting Tutorial Lesson 4: Soldering a leadlight and using the right flux. Making a tinning pot.

 (For anyone interested in making copper foil suncatchers or lampshades, the following may be useful.
 Two solders are used, for a suncatcher or free-standing panel, 50/50 is used on one side, 60/40 on the other side.
 (On a lampshade it is preferable to use 50/50 on the inside FIRST.)
 In all foil work, a liquid flux (Bakers general purpose) is used and the first side is soldered with 50/50 solder.
 (Stearine flux isn't suitable for foiled work, stearine flux is used on lead came.
 Just remember what I've said at the end of Lesson 2, that liquid flux can produce toxic fumes.)
 I find the easiest way to apply the liquid flux is with a cotton bud.
 The method I use for soldering both sides is first tack solder the panel together at strategic points on the first side, then put small 'blobs' of solder every 5mm or so along each seam.
 Then with an up and down motion to your soldering iron, move slowly along the seam melting these blobs as you go to form a molten bead, which will solidify as you progress.
 Your aim is to try to create an even, nicely rounded 'lead line look' and you may have to add solder here and there to get the result.
 If your cutting isn't accurate the solder will collapse in spots and fall through and these gaps have to be filled with solder, which is not the best of looks.
 After allowing the panel to cool the panel is turned over, fluxed again and 60/40 solder is used on the second side in the same fashion but don't be too slow.
 If you used 60/40 solder on both sides, you run the risk of heat sink, which transfers through to the first side and melts that lovely seam you produced, so by using 50/50 solder on the first side which has a higher melting point than 60/40, the risk is greatly reduced.
 After finishing the soldering to both sides, wash it in water to remove flux residue and then choose the options for finishing.
 You can use black patina if you want a black look followed up with lead polish, which will seal it.
 Copper patina for a copper look, or if you like it silver you can apply a liquid silicon type car polish to it to seal it and this can be used to seal the copper patina as well.
 If you don't seal it, it will always tarnish and spoil the look.
 Don't leave it for too long after you've patina'd it before you seal it.)

 Step 2.
-Always use at least an 80-watt soldering iron that has a right-angle bit, as in the photo above and at right - I cannot emphasize that enough.
+Always use at least an 80-watt soldering iron that has a right-angle bit, as in the photo above - I cannot emphasise that enough.
 It has the advantage of 'seeing' that the bit is at 90 degrees to the lead so that you know the bit is flat on the lead, while the element and handle is easily held parallel to your work.
 Until you become proficient, don't buy a higher wattage iron of 100 - 120 watts first up.
 The advantage of a higher wattage iron is that they have a larger diameter bit (1/2") which covers a more angled join, they also heat up more quickly, carry more residual heat allowing you to work faster, but it also makes them a little trickier to use as a first iron.

 AVOID a chisel tip, because they must be held at an angle and are are harder to maintain a flat surface contact between the tip and the lead.
 (If you can't get an iron with a right angle bit you can get a short length of copper rod from a Plumbers Supplier, the same diameter as the chisel tip and bend it to 90 degrees.
 Just make sure the rod is long enough to fully insert into the element and it is a snug fit or it can burn out.)
 A Weller or a Robinson are good soldering irons.